Ansvia/reframe/README.md

 Every string type param will have case variants automagically, eg: `author_name` will have: `author_name_lowercase`, `author_name_snake_case`, `author_name_kebab_case`.

+So when you need to get project name with snake case, write: $name_snake_case$.

-After finish writing project template you can test using `reframe [YOUR-WORKING-TEMPLATE-DIR]`, if all is ok, push to your github repo with additional postfix `.rf` at it repo name, eg: if your repo name is `unicorn` then you must push with name `unicorn.rf`, and finally you can use by simply typing:
+When you done write the template you can test using `reframe [YOUR-WORKING-TEMPLATE-DIR]`, if all is ok, push the project to your github repo with additional postfix `.rf` at the project name, eg: if your repo name is `unicorn` then you must push with name `unicorn.rf`, and finally you can use anywhere by simply typing:

     $ reframe [MY-GITHUB-USERNAME]/[MY-TEMPLATE]